cs109/2015/pages/syllabus.md

 title: CS109 Data Science Syllabus
 ---

-# Fall 2015

 **Instructors:** Hanspeter Pfister (Computer Science), Joe Blitzstein (Statistics), Verena Kaynig-Fittkau (Computer Science)

 Welcome to CS109!
 The course is also listed as STAT121 and AC209, and offered through the Harvard University Extension School as distance education course CSCI E-109.
-All lectures and sections are recorded and archived.

 **What is this class about?**

 This class is about learning from data, in order to gain useful predictions and insights.
 Separating signal from noise presents many computational and inferential challenges, which we approach from a perspective at the interface of computer science and statistics.
 Through real-world examples of wide interest, we introduce methods for five key facets of an investigation:

-* *data munging/scraping/sampling/cleaning* in order to get an informative, manageable data set;*
+* *data munging/scraping/sampling/cleaning* in order to get an informative, manageable data set;

 * *data storage and management* in order to be able to access data - especially big data - quickly and reliably during subsequent analysis;